 How to Build Your Strategy for Investing in Oil Wells

 EnergyFunders gives you a strategy for investing in oil wells and empowers you to build your own investing plan for success.
 First, we make it easy for you to invest in multiple projects at lower buy-in costs so you can diversify your portfolio.
-Then, we show you how you can succeed with investing in each phase of the oil well: exploration, development and operation.
+Then, we show you how to invest in oil – and control your investments.

-When you invest with EnergyFunders in the well exploration phase, you have the option to continue with the well through all the phases.
-Most of our current projects are in the exploration phase.
+When you invest with EnergyFunders in the well exploration phase, you’ll invest through all the phases of the well.

 This is the first phase of drilling the oil well.
 The exploration well is the first on the lease and it shows you the success you can have in drilling in the area.
 It is the most risky phase of drilling because even with expert data and third-party engineering reviews, there are some things you can determine only by drilling.

 The exploration phase lasts one to two years.
 This phase has:

 - Low buy-ins